 For those who have lived in the area now known as Nepal for thousands of years – including Nepal’s 120+ different Indigenous communities – domesticating elephants has historically been very important and helpful, for everything from farming to navigation to, a long long time ago, fighting wars.

 Today, domesticated elephants are still used for laborious tasks and are considered working animals.
 According to our guides at Chitwan National Park, the safest (and most environmentally friendly) way for a human to navigate through the jungle is on the back of an elephant, so the army and their park rangers, who work on conservation within the park, all ride through the jungle on elephant-back.

 Here’s the thing: 1 single person riding an elephant does not hurt an elephant, physically (much like 1 single person riding a horse).
-And an elephant born & raised in captivity is not as bad as an elephant captured from the wild and domesticated.
+And an elephant born & raised in captivity with its family is not as bad as an elephant captured from the wild and domesticated.

 In most places in Nepal, many of the domesticated elephants you’ll see performing functional tasks were born & raised in captivity and are ridden only by 1 person at a time.
 There are laws forbidding the practice of harming, poaching, or capturing wild elephants – after all, the Asian elephant is an endangered species.

 Because Nepal is one of the poorest countries in the world, many of its people are struggling just to grow enough food to eat.
 For a small village, even one domesticated elephant is a HUGE advantage.